hepplerj/Dissertation/ch4.dissertation.Heppler.rev.md

 [^5]: @dasmann1965destruction, 19.

-[^6]: @rome2001bulldozer.
-Christopher Sellers argues that Rome that such an analysis overlooks a genuine environmentalism emerging from the suburbs.
+[^6]: See @rome2001bulldozer.
+Christopher Sellers argues that Rome overlooks a genuine environmentalism emerging from the suburbs. @sellers2012crucible.
-  @sellers2012crucible.

 [^7]: @clark1959health, 49--51, 79; *The Spanish-American Community of
     the San Francisco Bay Area* (U.S. Commission on Civil Rights, April